prep/wasmexec/README.md

     SetFloat64(offset uint32, val float64) error
 }
 ```

+If your runtime exposes the memory as a `[]byte` (as wasmer and wasmtime do) then you can easily use the `NewMemory()` function to satisfy this interface.
+If not, a custom implementation needs to be written (like wazero).

 ## 2. Optional implementation
 Your wrapper struct can also implement additional methods that are called when applicable.